184.108.40.206 Notification & recipient obligations for DSP

 Act reference: SS(Admin)Act section 68 Person receiving social security payment or holding concession card

 DSP recipients who are statement reporters are usually required to lodge a Reporting Statement on a specified day each fortnight to allow their continued payability to be assessed.
 All DSP recipients who have employment income, or whose partner has employment income (where relevant), are required to be statement reporters and generally need to report their income fortnightly (excluding those listed in 1.1.S.350).

 Employer reporting for business services for DSP recipients

-DSP recipients working in a business service may be able to use the employer reporting method to fulfil their reporting obligations to DHS.
-With the recipient's consent, the business service employer reports wage details directly to DHS.
+DSP recipients working in a business service may be able to use the employer reporting method to fulfil their reporting obligations to Services Australia.
+With the recipient's consent, the business service employer reports wage details directly to Services Australia.
 The amount reported by the employer is taken to be the income of the person in the fortnight i.e. it is the amount received not earned for business services recipients.

 Statement reporters - late reporting

 DSP will be cancelled if the recipient has not reported one fortnight, or 14 days after the due date.
 However, if special circumstances exist the payment MAY be restored.
 When a recipient is very late reporting, the following information should be considered to determine if special circumstances apply:

 - The reasons for the late reporting.
 The longer the delay, the greater the need to provide detailed reasons to account for the delay for the full period.

 - Whether Services Australia contributed in any way to the delay (see example 1).